Landry Dimata

-Landry Nany Dimata (born 1 September 1997) is a professional footballer who plays as a forward for Cypriot First Division club Pafos.
+Landry Nany Dimata (born 1 September 1997) is a professional footballer who plays as a forward for Chinese Super League club Chongqing Tonglianglong, on loan from Pafos.
 Born in the DR Congo, he is a youth international for Belgium.

 Club career

 Dimata played with Standard Liège as a junior.
 He joined Oostende in 2016.
 He made his Belgian Pro League debut on 4 August 2016 against Genk.
 In July 2017, Dimata joined VfL Wolfsburg for a fee of €10 million.

 In July 2018, Dimata moved to Belgium club Anderlecht, on a loan deal until the end of the season with an option to buy.
 In November 2018, Anderlecht exercised the purchase option on Dimata.

 On 1 February 2021, Dimata moved to Spanish side Espanyol, on a loan deal until the end of the season.
 The deal included a purchase option.
 On 2 June 2021, he joined Espanyol permanently.

 On 30 August 2022, Dimata moved on loan to NEC in the Netherlands for what ultimately was a poor period for the striker.
 On 1 September 2023, he was transferred to Turkish Süper Lig side Samsunspor.

+On 2 September 2025, Dimata signed for Cypriot First Division side Pafos.
+Later that month, on 27 September, he scored his first goal in the stoppage time of a 2–1 win over Olympiakos Nicosia.
+He recorded a top speed of 39.6 km/h during a 2–2 draw against Monaco on 26 November, making him the fastest player in the Champions League league phase.

+On 5 February 2026, Dimata was loaned to Chinese Super League club Chongqing Tonglianglong.